-North Carolina's Medicaid and NC Health Choice programs are multifaceted and far-reaching, encompassing over two million diverse beneficiaries and the many programs that serve them.
+North Carolina's Medicaid and NC Health Choice programs are multifaceted and far-reaching, encompassing more than two million diverse beneficiaries and the many programs that serve them.
 Medicaid and NC Health Choice provide coverage for more than one in two North Carolina births, and insure three in seven of North Carolina's children.
-Medicaid also funds necessary services for individuals with severe mental health needs and supports children and adults with developmental disabilities through innovative community-based services.
+Medicaid also funds necessary services for individuals with severe behavioral health needs and supports children and adults with developmental disabilities through innovative community-based services.1

 In September 2015, the NC General Assembly enacted Session Law 2015-245, directing the transition of the State's Medicaid program from a predominantly fee-for-service structure, called NC Medicaid Direct, to a capitated managed care structure.
 Since that time, the Department has collaborated with the General Assembly and stakeholders to plan the implementation of this directive.
-The Department is committed to transitioning to NC Medicaid Managed Care to advance high-value care, improve population health, engage and support beneficiaries and providers, and establish a sustainable program with predictable costs.
+The Department is committed to transitioning North Carolina to Medicaid managed care to advance high-value care, improve population health, engage and support beneficiaries and providers and establish a sustainable program with predictable costs.